 There are many symptoms that can show long before rheumatoid arthritis (RA) is officially diagnosed.
 These symptoms may include many physical symptoms.
-It is important to be in tune with your body about and realize early on.
-They can save you later on if you catch them early enough and alter lifestyle choices or have them treated.
+It is important to be in tune with your body and discover these changes early on.
+Catching these symptoms early on, when combined with lifestyle changes, can save much pain and hassle down the road.

-Fatigue can be somewhat hard to describe.
-It is often accompanied by words like “lethargic” and “exhausted.”
-There are some treatable diseases that lead to fatigue; things like anemia, thyroid diseases, and COPD, but much of cause remains hard to pinpoint for patients and doctors alike.
+Fatigue is often accompanied by words like “lethargic” and “exhausted.”
+There are some treatable diseases that lead to fatigue; things like anemia, thyroid diseases, and COPD, but much of the cause remains hard to pinpoint for patients and doctors alike.
 If you are experiencing fatigue, be conscious and aware of any additional symptoms and speak to your health care team about your concerns.
 This will help them determine any issues as early as possible.

 Loss of Range of Motion

-Loss of motion in the joints is another later-stage sign of arthritis developing in the limbs or other joints.
+Loss of motion in the joints is a later-stage sign of arthritis developing in the limbs or other joints.
 If you feel like you are losing range of motion, you should consult with a doctor to find out for sure whether or not you have a problem.
 This loss of range of motion can occur suddenly or gradually over time.

 Most of the treatments performed for arthritis are aimed at relieving pain and improving joint function.
-The first treatment you try isn’t always right.
-Sometimes we need to try multiple treatments before discovering the perfect combination for you.
+While everyone is different, oftentimes we try multiple treatments before discovering the perfect combination for you.

 Different types of arthritis call for different medications.
 Here are some of the ones we prescribe and use most commonly:

-These kinds of treatments come in the form of creams and ointments.
+These arthritis treatments come in the form of creams and ointments.
 They contain various ingredients that, when rubbed over the skin, can inhibit pain signals and reduce the pain you feel from the joints.